civio/medicamentalia/_articles/contraceptives/data.en.md

 <div class="container page-content">
 <div class="page-content-container" markdown="1">

-In Gambia, many women use a traditional method with different names that is carried out in different ways.
+In The Gambia, many women use a traditional method with different names that is carried out in different ways.
 They share the same, unscientific, principle: the women tie a cord or a branch with or without words from the Koran on a slip of paper to their waists to try to prevent pregnancy.
 Of course it does not work.
 </div>
 </div>